 All You Really Need

 This is an easy skill that doesn't take a lot of special equipment or knowledge.
 Determination, a moderate amount of energy, and about an hour of time are the main requirements.
 In fact, with enough determination, you could probably churn goat butter in a mayonnaise or mason jar by shaking the cream in it . . . but I've never tried.
 I use an old Dazey churn, which I inherited, and which is not for sale.

 - A wooden butter paddle (a regular rubber scraper will work in a pinch)

-- A wooden butter mold - or several, depending on your whimsy.
-Molds come in different shapes and sizes, some with carvings which mold "freizes" onto the butter pats or pounds, and some which are plain Jane and nothing but functional.
+- A wooden butter mold—or several, depending on your whimsy.
+Molds come in different shapes and sizes, some with carvings that mold "freizes" onto the butter pats or pounds, and some which are plain Jane and nothing but functional.

 Any plate or platter on which to turn it out will suffice for "working" the butter, and you'll want a medium or large bowl, should you choose to wash your butter.

 In any case, it's not so much the equipment that matters as the mindset.

 Goat cream is thick, and because its molecules are smaller than those of cow cream, it suspends differently in the milk.
 In fact, most goat cream must be mechanically separated, as only a little will rise to the top of a container of milk.
 Some will stick to the sides, also, but don't expect to obtain enough cream for a family with only the scrapings from the sides and lids of your milk containers.

 Because of this molecular difference, the cream does not appear as "little grains" of butter, floating in the buttermilk, as described in Little House in the Big Woods (Laura Ingalls Wilder).
 As I recall, Ma and the girls were churning cream from a Gurnsey or possibly a Jersey cow.